-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues professional standard APES 350 Participation by Members in Public Practice in Due Diligence Committees (the Standard), which is effective for Engagements commencing on or after 01 October 2009.
-Earlier adoption of this Standard is permitted. - 1.2 APES 350 sets the standards for Members in Public Practice in the provision of quality and ethical Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee, as a member, observer or Reporting Person, in connection with a Public Document.
+- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues professional standard APES 350 Participation by Members in Public Practice in Due Diligence Committees in connection with a Public Document 2 (the Standard), which is effective for Engagements commencing on or after 1 January 2010.
+Earlier adoption of this Standard is permitted. - 1.2 APES 350 sets the standards for Members in Public Practice in the provision of quality and ethical Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee, as a DDC Member, DDC Observer, 10,18,52 or Reporting Person in connection with a Public Document.
 The mandatory requirements of this Standard are in bold type (black lettering), preceded or followed by discussion or explanations in normal type (grey lettering).
-APES 350 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia shall follow the mandatory requirements of APES 350 when they undertake Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee in connection with a Public Document. - 1.4 Members in Public Practice in Australia who undertake Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee in connection with a Public Document where the transaction to which it relates may be undertaken in whole or in part in another jurisdiction, or where the laws and/or regulations of another jurisdiction apply to the Public Document, shall follow this Standard, except to the extent that this would cause the Member to breach the laws and/or regulations of such other jurisdiction. - 1.5 Members in Public Practice practising outside of Australia shall follow the mandatory requirements of this Standard to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Members in Public Practice shall be familiar with relevant Professional Standards and guidance notes when providing Professional Services.
-All Members shall comply with the fundamental principles outlined in the Code. - 1.7 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.8 All references to Professional Standards are references to those provisions as amended from time to time. - 1.9 In applying the requirements outlined in APES 350, Members in Public Practice should be guided not merely by the words but also by the spirit of this Standard and the Code.
+APES 350 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia shall follow the mandatory requirements of APES 350 when they undertake Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee as a DDC Member, DDC Observer^{9,10,18,52} or Reporting Person in connection with a Public Document. - 1.4 Members in Public Practice in Australia who provide Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee as a DDC Member, DDC Observer 9,10,18,52 or Reporting Person in connection with a Public Document, where the transaction to which it relates may be undertaken in whole or in part in another jurisdiction or where the laws and/or regulations of another jurisdiction apply to the Public Document, shall follow this Standard, except to the extent that this would cause a Member to breach the laws and/or regulations of such other jurisdiction. - 1.5 Members in Public Practice practising outside of Australia shall follow the mandatory requirements of this Standard to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Members in Public Practice shall be familiar with relevant Professional Standards and guidance notes when providing Professional Services.
+All Members shall comply with the fundamental principles outlined in the Code. - 1.7 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.8 All references to Professional Standards are references to those provisions as amended from time to time. - 1.9 In applying the requirements outlined in APES 350, Members in Public Practice should be guided not merely by the words but also by the spirit of this Standard and the Code. - 1.10 The Standard should be applied to the extent practicable for Professional Services to a Client which comprise participating in and/or reporting to a Due Diligence Committee as a DDC Member, DDC Observer or Reporting Person in connection with an Engagement which is not in connection with a Public Document.1 - 1.11 The typical roles of a DDC Member, DDC Observer and Reporting Person are outlined more fully in paragraph 5.1, but to assist readers of APES 350, a summary of each role and how they differ has been provided below.
+9,10,18,52 - A DDC Member is a member of the Due Diligence Committee and will sign the Due Diligence Committee's Report and will typically prepare a Due Diligence Sign-Off.
+A DDC member will also typically be a Reporting Person.